Firearms instructor took out gunman at Texas church service

 White’s daughter-in-law, Misty York White, called him a hero on Facebook: “You stood up against evil and sacrificed your life.
 Many lives were saved because of your actions.
 You have always been a hero to us but the whole world is seeing you as a hero now.
 We love you, we miss you, we are heartbroken.”

-The gunman was killed within six seconds of opening fire, Texas Lt.
-Gov. Dan Patrick said.
-The quick reaction saved an “untold number of lives.”

-Britt Farmer, senior minister of the church, said, “We lost two great men today, but it could have been a lot worse.”

-The FBI was working to determine the shooter’s motive.
-Matthew DeSarno, the agent in charge of the agency’s Dallas office, said the assailant was “relatively transient” but had roots in the area.
+Matthew DeSarno, the agent in charge of the FBI’s Dallas office, said the assailant was “relatively transient” but had roots in the area.

 Paxton said Monday that the shooter appeared to be “more of a loner.”
 “I don’t think he had a lot of connections to very many people,” he said.

-DeSarno also said the gunman had been arrested multiple times in the past but declined to give details.
+Kinnunen’s extensive criminal record also included assault charges in Oklahoma and Arizona.

+Court records from Grady County, Oklahoma, obtained by Dallas television station KXAS, show that Kinnunen’s ex-wife sought a protective order in 2012 in which Cindy Glasgow-Voegel described her husband as a “violent, paranoid person with a long line of assault and batteries with and without firearms.
+He is a religious fanatic, says he’s battling a demon.”

-Church officials planned to make a statement Monday evening following a closed meeting and prayer vigil just for church members, Farmer said.
+Church officials held a closed meeting and prayer vigil just for church members Monday evening.
+Farmer told the crowd that he had encountered Kinnunen in the past.

+“I had seen him.
+I had visited with him.
+I had given him food,” Farmer said.

 White Settlement’s website says it was named by local Native Americans in the 1800s for white families then settling in the area.
 City leaders who worried that the name detracted from the city’s image proposed renaming it in 2005, but voters overwhelmingly rejected the idea.

+Wilson said the church started the security team about 18 months ago after moving to a new building and becoming concerned about crime in the area.
+Wilson has been a firearms instructor since 1995, spent six years in the Army National Guard and was a Hood County reserve deputy.
+He said some of the security team members he trained were at first afraid to touch a gun.

+“I don’t feel like I killed a human, I killed an evil,” Wilson said.
+“That’s how I’m coping with the situation.”

-Associated Press writers Jamie Stengle in Dallas and Jill Bleed in Little Rock, Arkansas, contributed to this report.
+Associated Press writers Paul J. Weber in Austin, Jamie Stengle in Dallas, Jill Bleed in Little Rock, Arkansas, and news researcher Rhonda Shafner in New York contributed to this report.